How's your FICO Score?

 - History of Payments - Do you pay your bills on time?

 - Balances on your Credit Cards - How many accounts?
 How much do you owe on your accounts?

 - Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
 The result is a single number: your FICO score.
 Credit scores can be as low as 300 and as high as 800.
 Higher is always better.
 Most home buyers probably find their FICO scores falling above 620.

 Your FICO score affects how much you pay in interest every month

+Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Know your FICO
+Know your FICO score

-Curious about your credit score?
+Want to know more about credit scores?
 Give us a call at (512) 335-7800.